agusserra/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 8. Your First VM
 ============

-To start your first VM:
+To start your first VM

 * Find the ID from the image to boot::
    glance image-list